 DELMAS FOUNDATION

-Grants support ballet, modern dance and dance education.
+Grants support ballet, modern dance and dance education in New York City and vicinity.

 MAX AND VICTORIA DREYFUS FOUNDATION